pulp/pulp/docs/sphinx/user-guide/admin-client/introduction.rst

 operations on registered consumers.

-For more information on the client that runs on Pulp consumers, see the :doc:`../consumer-client/introduction` section of this guide.
+For more information on the client that runs on Pulp consumers, see the :doc:`Consumer <../consumer-client/introduction>` section of this guide.

 The following sections describe some unique concepts that apply to the admin client.